teknohog/primetools/README.md

 assignment and submission from/to http://www.mersenne.org/. motherfaktor.py automates this, so mfakto can keep working indefinitely.

-It is written in Python without any external libraries.

 Since it operates on the same files as mfakto, it is probably best run only when mfakto is not running, for example in a loop like this: